D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

 D'Angelo Russell Insights vs. the Warriors

-- Russell's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Defensively, the Warriors are 21st in the league, allowing 117.1 points per game.
+- The Warriors are the 21st-best defensive team in the NBA, conceding 117.1 points per game.

-- In terms of assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per game.
+- The Warriors are the 15th-ranked squad in the NBA, allowing 43.3 rebounds per contest.

-- Conceding 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.
+- In terms of 3-pointers, the Warriors are 23rd in the league, allowing 12.9 makes per game.

 D'Angelo Russell vs. the Warriors